Table of Contents

 What is Seller’s Discretionary Earnings?

-Seller’s Discretionary Earnings (SDE) represents the total financial benefit a single full-time owner-operator would receive annually from a business.
+What is Seller’s Discretionary Earnings, and why does it matter?
+SDE represents the total financial benefit a single full-time owner-operator would receive annually from a business.
 It is also known as Adjusted Cash Flow, Total Owner’s Benefit, Seller’s Discretionary Cash Flow, or Recast Earnings.
 Here at Strategic Medical Brokers, we prefer the term Discretionary Earnings or DE, but we’ll stick with the more common SDE for this article.

 SDE vs. EBITDA